aldenso/zfssa_utils/README.md

 # zfssa_utils

-Command Line utility to handle most common tasks with ZFS Storage Appliance.
+Command Line utility to handle most common tasks with ZFS Storage Appliance (OS86 and OS87).

+This utility only works with the Rest Api service, so you must activate the service.

 For convenience, clone the repo and setup a virtual environment to install the utility in it.